-The summer holidays are almost upon us, a time to go footloose and fancy free!
+Ahhhhh summer holidays, a wonderful time of year when we can go footloose and fancy free!

-However, summer is also a time when our feet are more exposed – and that can lead to all sorts of problems, so it’s important that you don’t neglect your foot care in summer.
+However, it’s also a time when our feet are more exposed – and that can lead to all sorts of problems, so it’s important that you don’t neglect your foot care in summer.

+- Beach Feet.
 There’s nothing like the feel of wet sand between your toes – but it pays to be careful even at the beach, to avoid injury.
-That sand can be extremely H-O-T under foot, while cuts and scrapes from coral often become infected, and can take weeks or even months to heal.
+That sand can be extremely H-O-T under foot, while cuts and scrapes from coral may become infected, taking weeks or even months to heal.

-Foot care in summer doesn’t have to be a burden, a little consideration for those structures way down there and you’ll avoid an array of foot problems – because no matter how much you may like your local podiatrist, I’m pretty sure that you’d prefer not to have a reason to visit them during your holidays!
+Foot care in summer doesn’t have to be a burden, a little consideration for those structures way down there and you’ll avoid an array of foot problems – because no matter how much you may like your local podiatrist, I’m pretty sure that you’d prefer not to have a reason to visit them during your summer holidays!